are not for senior managers. They’re not for managers either. When you’re making milestones, think instead that the dev is the customer for them.

 The same is true in .
 Since so many tools are available, too many teams try to use every bell and whistle.
 It’s like hitting a tennis ball with too much blind force, or gripping the neck of the guitar like you’re holding on for dear life.

 The best tech companies have learned the lesson of lean: if it’s not oriented around adding value that a customer would notice, it’s wasted effort.

 Key Takeaways For Project Milestone Planning and Management

 Here’s a summary of the main takeaways from this article:

-1. The planning of a timeline and a set of milestones is for the team to do their jobs better.
+1. The purpose of planning a timeline and a set of milestones is for the team to do their jobs better.

 Management needs to be able to rely on the team, and the team needs accountability, but the milestones aren’t for project managers or senior managers.

-2. Milestones are not reporting events, they are signposts to ensure that the team reaches the right goals at the right time.
+2. Typical milestones are not reporting events, they are signposts to ensure that the team reaches the right goals at the right time.